011ivand3r/tTales/content/page/now.md

 ## Tranieren

 Generally, I prefer running with a bit of stretching.
 But under current circumstances, I'm just doing some home workout.
-Here's an example of what I'm doing:
+Here's an example of what I do:

 - Warm-up
 - Squats